AI-agent-cyber/AI-agent-cyber/README.md

 ### Interface

-The models use (vibecoding-machine)[https://github.com/Snupkindeker/vibecoding-machine/] to interact with GitHub and write code **on their one**.
+The models use (vibecoding-machine)[https://github.com/Snupkindeker/vibecoding-machine/] to interact with GitHub and write code **on their own**.

 ### Creators